neilbalch/Cpp-Tutorial-Series/C++/Ch1 Basic C++.md

 ### Compiling and Running the Program

 Great, now we have written our program, but how do we run it?
 Well, as long as you are using a bash terminal (*Mac, Linux, or WSL on Windows*) you can use `g++` as a compiler.
+If you are on Windows and would prefer not to install WSL (*Windows Subsystem for Linux*), you can install and configure [MinGW](http://mingw.org/), but you're kinda on your own here because I don't want to explain it and all of its nuances. (*and the instructions for compilation and running the program are going to differ slightly*)

 [This video on the YouTube channel Frame of Essence](https://www.youtube.com/watch?v=QXjU9qTsYCc) does a good job at describing what a compiler does.
 It is a good watch if you don’t already know what one does. (*It even uses C++ as an example!*)

 Figure out how to install `g++` on your terminal. (*Doing a google search for “How to install g++ on [Your OS Here]” is a good start*) Once you have it, you can run your program by typing: